Benefits of Facebook Dynamic Product Ads

 Dynamic Product Ads represent a paradigm shift in the way online advertisements are made.
 A comprehensive catalog of products is created and the platform automatically displays the appropriate advertisements to appropriate individuals.
 Dynamic advertisements can be completely device agnostic, meaning that they can be served to users irrespective of whether they are using a browser, a smartphone, or a tablet.
 Dynamic targeting of advertisements has been proven to be extremely effective at driving traffic.
 However, for retailers with a very large product portfolio, managing thousands of different pages is going to be cumbersome.
 Manually designing the different pages for each of the products so that they can be served as advertisements is very tedious work and not practical.
 Facebook Dynamic Product Ads gets around this by collecting the product-specific IDs when objects are viewed from the catalog.
 Therefore, ads can be served that are related and relevant to the particular products the user is interested in.

 Automation has overtaken every little facet of human endeavor and is doing it faster and better.
-Digital automation, such as the case with Facebook’s Dynamic Product Ads, delivers greatly improved performance with regards to relevance and timing.
-Click through rates for dynamic ad products are very high compared to other forms of traditional online advertising.
+Digital automation, such as the case with Facebook’s Dynamic Product Ads, delivers greatly improved performance with regard to relevance and timing.
+Click-through rates for dynamic ad products are very high compared to other forms of traditional online advertising.
 Dynamic product advertising can finally address the biggest disadvantage Facebook had when compared to its competitors like Google AdWords: the intention of purchasing.

 Dynamic Advertising is changing that, though.
 In addition to the ease of advertising using Facebook’s platform, return on investment has increased manifold.
 Facebook has a better position on timing and can leverage its greater access to connections between users to be even more relevant to the user.
 Dynamic advertising also is not dependent on keywords or phrases, thereby expanding the scope of the original advertisement and sidestepping the ordeal of having to compete with other advertisers for keywords.
 Because Facebook advertising is not keyword-based by interest-based, proper data mining and result in better targeted and designed ads than could ever be possible with traditional online advertising or a keyword-based system such as Google AdWords.